k78ma/quartz/content/ML/Normalizing Flows.md

 ---
 Normalizing flows are [[Unsupervised Learning|probabilistic generative models]], learning a probability model by transforming a simple distribution into a more complex one using a deep network.
 Normalizing flows can both sample from this distribution and evaluate the probability of new examples.
 However, they require specialized architecture; each layer must be invertible (transform data in both directions).

-Normalizing flows can be used for [[Generative Flows|generative applications]], as well as for [[Normalizing Flows for Approximating Densities|approximating other density models]].
+Normalizing flows can be used for [[Generative Flows|generative applications]], as well as for [[Normalizing Flows for Modeling Densities|approximating other density models]].

 ## Intuition
 See [[1D Normalizing Flows Intuition]] for an example.